ibrahim-mohd/PPIS-MDPharma/README.md

 4. **Reference Frame**
    - Select a representative frame from your trajectory to use for **pharmacophore model generation**.
-   - The pharmacophore hits will correspond to this specific configuration.
+   - The pharmacophore hits will correspond to this specific configuration i.e all the hits are docked in this particular conformation.
    - You can also use one of the Fpocket configurations that ``00_identify_pocket_conf.py`` outputs.
    - This frame should correspond to a full MD frame with protein, water and ions etc.